Woodcraft Folk: The Creed

-Woodcraft Folk's creed is traditionally said at the beginning of any group night or formal meeting, or sometimes sung.
+The Creed, or envoy, is a statement that reflects the principles and values of Woodcraft Folk.
+It emphasises peace, kinship with all living things, the rejection of war, sloth, and greed, and the love of fellowship.
+Members pledge to work towards a new, better world through their actions and beliefs.
+It is traditionally said at the beginning of any group night or formal meeting, or sometimes sung.
 It is also known as the envoi.
-The tradition is that, when said, each person raises their right hand and says in unison:
+The tradition is that, when said, each person raises their right hand with their palm facing upwards, representing coming to the group with no weapons, and says in unison: